crisaianvergara/crisaianvergara/README.md

 ### Hi there 👋

-**crisaianvergara/crisaianvergara** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

 - 🔭 I’m currently working on a [loan app](https://app.vergarafarm.com/)
 - 🌱 Learning DevOps!
 - 🤔 I’m open to recommendations (videos, online courses) for helping me learn new languages :)